benowe1717/qualys-statuspage-to-geckoboard/README.md

 Qualys Status Page Posts to Geckboard is a `tool` that scrapes posts made to a public `StatusPage.io` website and pushes those to a custom `Geckboard` widget.

-This makes it easy to include current outages or planned maintenance windows on the TVs mounted in the office that show other key performance indicators and important messages.
+This makes it easy to include current outages on the TVs mounted in the office that show other key performance indicators and important messages.

 ## Prerequisites